marcobambini/gravity/README.md

 ## Documentation
 The <a href="https://marcobambini.github.io/gravity/getting-started.html">Getting Started</a> page is a guide for downloading and compiling the language.
 There is also a more extensive <a href="https://marcobambini.github.io/gravity/index.html">language documentation</a> and an <a href="https://marcobambini.github.io/gravity/internals/index.html">internals book</a>, which is currently in progress.

+## Community
+Seems like a good idea to make a group chat for people to discuss about Gravity.<br>
+Let's use Slack: <a href="https://gravity-lang.slack.com/">https://gravity-lang.slack.com/</a>

 ## Contributing
 Contributions to Gravity are welcomed and encouraged!
 * <a href="https://github.com/marcobambini/gravity/issues/new">Open an issue</a>: